 Rio de Janeiro's main parades take place on Carnival Sunday and Monday; the top six winners parade again the Saturday after Carnival in what is known as the Champions' Parade.
 Ticket sales to the main parades usually start about three months before Carnival and tickets must be purchased in Rio de Janeiro, so make plans to get help from a Carnival ticket service, a tour agent in your country or a representative in Brazil such as your hotel or a receptive tour operator.

 - New Access Group Parades

-The new access group parades, which will take place on Friday, Feb.8, and Saturday, Feb.9, 2013 are the resulting association of the former access groups and as such, a blend of samba schools in two categories of luxury.
+The resulting association of the former access groups and as such, a blend of samba schools in two categories of luxury.
 The blend should make for more balanced parades and an interesting start of Carnival on the Sambódromo.
 More details are coming up on how tickets to each day will be purchased.

 - Children's Parade